Union welcomes back National Teacher of the Year Rebecka Peterson

 People are also reading…

-The winner is chosen by a selection committee of 17 people, including a former National Teacher of the Year and representatives from various education-focused organizations, such as the National Parent-Teacher Association, the National School Board Association and the American Federation of Teachers.

-An educator for 11 years with Union Public Schools, Peterson teaches precalculus and calculus at Union High School.
-A first-generation immigrant, she lived in four countries before turning 16 and credited two of her math teachers growing up as a key reason she got into education.
+An educator with Union Public Schools for 11 years, Peterson teaches precalculus and calculus at Union High School.
+A first-generation immigrant, she lived in four countries before turning 16 and credited two of her own math teachers as a key reason she got into education.

-At Friday’s celebration, she pointed to the work of teachers as sacred and thanked district administrators and her fellow teachers for their support at Friday’s celebration, including the five former Oklahoma Teachers of the Year on hand.
+At Friday’s celebration, she said the work of teachers is sacred and thanked district administrators and her fellow teachers for their support at Friday’s celebration, including the five former Oklahoma Teachers of the Year on hand.

 “To the UHS math department, it’s not an understatement that I wouldn’t be standing here without you,” she said, her voice breaking.
 “You’ve celebrated and cried with me.
 You’ve given me a place to belong.
 I love you to infinity.”